ansys/pysherlock/README.rst

 Contributing
 ------------
-If you would like to test or contribute to the development of PyMechanical, please visit `PySherlock - Contributing <https://sherlock.docs.pyansys.com/version/stable/contributing.html>`_.
+If you would like to test or contribute to the development of PySherlock, please visit `PySherlock - Contributing <https://sherlock.docs.pyansys.com/version/stable/contributing.html>`_.

 License